Running WRF¶

 time (mins) for the ramping function (if_ramping)

-If doing surface analysis nudging, set:
+If using surface analysis nudging, set:

 grid_sfdda=1